GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 ## Change the space between words

 Use [`word-spacing`](https://developer.mozilla.org/docs/Web/CSS/word-spacing) to increase or decrease the length of space between each word in your text.
-This property accepts length values such as `em`, `px`, `rem`, etc. Note that the length you specify is for *extra* space in addition to the normal spacing.
+This property accepts length values such as `em`, `px`, and `rem`.
+Note that the length you specify is for *extra* space in addition to the normal spacing.
 This means that `word-spacing: 0` is equivalent to `word-spacing: normal`.

 {% Codepen {
   user: 'web-dot-dev',